SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

 - In real time, whenever you want few ports to open, you need to write a mail to firewall team then, they will open the port, if they are using terraform they will do changes in main.tf
 - We used "cisco" VPN in our company.
+- We keep every ids in SSM, so that every body can use it if they want.